vtex/faststore/packages/gatsby-plugin-cms/README.md

 }
 ```

-> Note that every entry in `components` must have a corresponding entry in `schemas`.
+> Note that every entry in `schemas` must have a corresponding `components`.

 ### Adding content types
 To add your components to the CMS interface you will need a content type.
 Content types define the page structure and they are those who you will be able to edit in the CMS interface.
 To export a content type, just:

 ```
-import { Components, Schemas, ContentTypes } from '@vtex/gatsby-plugin-cms'
+import { Schemas, ContentTypes } from '@vtex/gatsby-plugin-cms'

-export const components: Components = {
-  ...
-}

 export const schemas: Schemas = {
   ...